arvydas/PrinterView/README.md

 ## My hosted version

-Open [printerview.arvydas.co.uk](printerview.arvydas.co.uk) and set up your printers.
+Open <a href="http://printerview.arvydas.co.uk" target="_blank">printerview.arvydas.co.uk</a> and set up your printers.
 I will keep this version of the website up to date with source code on GitHub.

 ## Local copy